-The "IDP" is the form you will use to document your subsequent parent/teacher meeting.
-Within 60 days of the child's entry, you will complete the child's first assessment.
-You will summarize the child's assessment results and work with the parent to complete the IDP, choosing at least one item from each category.
-If the child has an IEP, including progress toward existing goals.
+The "DRDP Parent Report" is the form you will use to document your subsequent parent/teacher meeting.
+Within 60 days of the student's entry, you will complete the student's first assessment.
+You will summarize the student's assessment results and work with the parent to complete the IDP Parent Report, choosing at least one item from each category.
+If the student has an IEP, including progress toward existing goals.
 For preschool center-based, begin to schedule your home visits (if you did not conduct a home visit during orientation), or classroom parent/teacher conference.

-3rd Contact = Home Visit and completion of the Individualized Development Plan
+3rd Contact = Home Visit and completion of the DRDP Parent Progress Report

-The END OF THE YEAR SUMMARY - PRESCHOOL form is to be used for children who will continue in preschool for another year.
-It provides parents with a summary of their child's overall progress throughout the school year and indicates specific activities that the child can do during the break that target his or her specific needs/strengths.
-Parents are also provided with an opportunity to comment on their observations of their child's progress.
+The END OF THE YEAR SUMMARY - PRESCHOOL form is to be used for students who will continue in preschool for another year.
+It provides parents with a summary of their student's overall progress throughout the school year and indicates specific activities that the student can do during the break that target his or her specific needs/strengths.
+Parents are also provided with an opportunity to comment on their observations of their student's progress.

-The right-hand side of the form provides "Recommendations for Summer Activities" and includes ideas and activities for parents to share with their child at home.
+The right-hand side of the form provides "Recommendations for Summer Activities" and includes ideas and activities for parents to share with their student at home.

-4th Contact = Classroom Conference and completion of the Individualized Development Plan
+4th Contact = Classroom Conference and completion of the DRDP Parent Progress Report

-The "END-OF-THE-YEAR SUMMARY - K-BOUND" form is to be used for children who will be going to kindergarten the following year.
-It is to be completed at the end of the year and provides parents with a summary of their child's overall progress throughout the school year and indicates specific activities that the child can do during the break that target his or her specific needs.
-Parents are also provided with an opportunity to comment on their observations of their child's progress.
-The right-hand side of the form provides "Recommendations for Transitioning to Kindergarten" and includes ideas and activities that will assist parents in assuring a smooth transition for their child from preschool to kindergarten.
+The "END-OF-THE-YEAR SUMMARY - K-BOUND" form is to be used for students who will be going to kindergarten the following year.
+It is to be completed at the end of the year and provides parents with a summary of their student's overall progress throughout the school year and indicates specific activities that the student can do during the break that target his or her specific needs.
+Parents are also provided with an opportunity to comment on their observations of their student's progress.
+The right-hand side of the form provides "Recommendations for Transitioning to Kindergarten" and includes ideas and activities that will assist parents in assuring a smooth transition for their student from preschool to kindergarten.